keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/metrics/v1alpha3/_index.md

-AnalysisDefinition is the Schema for the analysisdefinitions API
+AnalysisDefinition is the Schema for the analysisdefinitions APIs

 _Appears in:_
 - [AnalysisDefinitionList](#analysisdefinitionlist)